On the impossibility of detecting a late change-point in the preferential attachment random graph model: Proof elements common to both labeled and unlabeled graphs

 which has been shown to be verified for $j=1$.
 The graph $G_j$ is obtained from $G_{j-1}$ by sampling $m$ edges according to the PA rule.
 In other word

-for a Markov kernel $K_{\delta_n,j}(\g_j \mid \g_{j-1} )$ that assigns non-zero probability to $\g_j$ iff $\V(\g_j) = \llbracket 0,j\rrbracket$ and $\g_j \cap \llbracket 0,j-1\rrbracket = \g_{j-1}$ and $\Dout_{\g_j}(j) = m$ and $\Chi_{g_j}(j) \subset \llbracket 0,j-1\rrbracket$.
+for a Markov kernel $K_{\delta_n,j}(\g_j \mid \g_{j-1} )$ that assigns non-zero probability to $\g_j$ iff $\VS(\g_j) = \llbracket 0,j\rrbracket$ and $\g_j[\llbracket 0,j-1\rrbracket] = \g_{j-1}$ and $\Dout_{\g_j}(j) = m$ and $\Chi_{g_j}(j) \subset \llbracket 0,j-1\rrbracket$.
 By induction \eqref{eq:inducsupport} is then verified for all $1\leq j \leq n$.
-Observe that \eqref{eq:inducsupport} implies that the law of $(G_0,\dots,G_n)$ is entirely determined by $G_n$ since it must be that $G_k = G_n\cap\llbracket 0,k\rrbracket$ $\FF_{\delta_n}^n$-almost-surely for all $k \in \llbracket 0,n\rrbracket$.
+Observe that \eqref{eq:inducsupport} implies that the law of $(G_0,\dots,G_n)$ is entirely determined by $G_n$ since it must be that $G_k = G_n[\llbracket 0,k\rrbracket]$ $\FF_{\delta_n}^n$-almost-surely for all $k \in \llbracket 0,n\rrbracket$.

-Next, let $(\g_{j-1},\g_{j})\in \mathfrak{S}_{j-1}\times \mathfrak{S}_j$ with $\g_{j-1} = \g_j \cap \llbracket 0,j-1\rrbracket$.
+Next, let $(\g_{j-1},\g_{j})\in \mathfrak{S}_{j-1}\times \mathfrak{S}_j$ with $\g_{j-1} = \g_j[\llbracket 0,j-1\rrbracket]$.
 A rapid computation using equation~\eqref{PA_model} shows that if we enumerate $v_1 < \dots < v_{\ell}$ the elements of $\Chi_{\g_j}(j)$ and denote by $\mu_1,\dots,\mu_{\ell}$ the associated edge multiplicities:

-where the summation over $(e_1,\dots,e_m)$ is understood under the sequence in $\llbracket 1,\ell \rrbracket^m$ with $\mu_k$ elements equal to $k$ for each $k=1,\dots,\ell$ (\textit{ie}. over all the possible ways of assigning the $m$ edges to the $\ell$ children with the multiplicity constraint taken into account).
+where the summation over $(e_1,\dots,e_m)$ is understood over sequences in $\llbracket 1,\ell \rrbracket^m$ with $\mu_k$ elements equal to $k$ for each $k=1,\dots,\ell$ (\textit{ie}. over all the possible ways of assigning the $m$ edges to the $\ell$ children with the multiplicity constraint taken into account).
 We observe that exactly $m$ edges are added at each step of the construction, so

 It follows that